-Early characterisations of food systems governance featured a binary distinction between global and 33 34 local scales, but this has been replaced by a relational approach where the local governance is seen a 35 process that relies on the interconnections between scales (Lever et al. 2019).
-Cross-scalar governance 36 is not simply an aggregation of local groups, but involves the telecoupling of distant systems; for 37 example, transnational NGO networks have been able to link coffee retailers in the global North with 38 producers in the global South via international NGOs concerned about deforestation and social justice 39 (Eakin et al. 2017).
-Global governance institutions like the Committee on World Food Security can 40 promote policy coherence globally and reinforce accountability at all levels (McKeon 2015), as can 41 norm-setting efforts like the 'Voluntary Guidelines for the Responsible Governance of Tenure of Land, 42 Fisheries and Forests' (FAO 2012).
-Global multi-stakeholder processes like the UN Food Systems 43 Summit can foster the development of principles for guiding further actions based on sound scientific 44 evidence.
-The European Commission's Farm to Fork strategy aims to promote policy coherence in food 45 policy at EU and national levels, and could be the exemplar of a genuinely integrated food policy

-46 (Schebesta and Candel 2020).
+Early characterisations of food systems governance featured a binary distinction between global and local scales, but this has been replaced by a relational approach where the local governance is seen as a process that relies on the interconnections between scales (Lever et al. 2019).
+Cross-scalar governance is not simply an aggregation of local groups, but involves the telecoupling of distant systems; for example, transnational NGO networks have been able to link coffee retailers in the global North with producers in the global South via international NGOs concerned about deforestation and social justice (Eakin et al. 2017).
+Global governance institutions like the Committee on World Food Security can promote policy coherence globally and reinforce accountability at all levels (McKeon 2015), as can normsetting efforts like the Voluntary Guidelines for the Responsible Governance of Tenure of Land, Fisheries and Forests (FAO 2012).
+Global multi-stakeholder processes like the UN Food Systems Summit can foster the development of principles for guiding further actions based on sound scientific evidence.
+The European Commission's Farm to Fork strategy aims to promote policy coherence in food policy at EU and national levels, and could be the exemplar of a genuinely integrated food policy (Schebesta and Candel 2020).

-Box 12.2: Case Study: The Finnish Food2030 Strategy
+Box 12.2 | Case Study: The Finnish Food2030 Strategy

-4 Until 2016, the strategic goals of Finnish food policy were split between different programs and 5 Ministries, resulting in fragmented national oversight of the Finnish food system.
-To enable policy 6 coordination, a national food strategy was adopted in 2017 called Food2030 (Government of Finland 7 2017).
-Food2030 embodies a holistic food system approach and addresses multiple outcomes of the 8 food system, including the competitiveness of the food supply chain and the development of local, 9 organic and climate-friendly food production, as well as responsible and sustainable consumption.
+Until 2016, the strategic goals of Finnish food policy were split between different programmes and ministries, resulting in fragmented national oversight of the Finnish food system.
+To enable policy coordination, a national food strategy was adopted in 2017 called Food2030 (Government of Finland 2017).
+Food2030 embodies a holistic food system approach and addresses multiple outcomes of the food system, including the competitiveness of the food supply chain and the development of local, organic and climate-friendly food production, as well as responsible and sustainable consumption.

-11 The specific policy mix covers a range of policy instruments to enable changes in agro-food supply, 12 processing and societal norms (Kugelberg et al. 2021).
-The government provides targeted funding and 13 knowledge support to drive technological innovations on climate solutions to reduce emissions from 14 food and in the agriculture, forestry and land-use sectors.
-In addition, the Finnish government applies 15 administrative means, such as legislation, advice, guidance on public procurement and support schemes 16 to diversify and increase organic food production to 20% of arable land, which in turn improve the 17 opportunities of small-scale food production and steer public bodies to purchase local and organic food.
-18 The Finnish government applies educational and informative instruments to enable a shift to healthy 19 and sustainable dietary behaviours.
-The policy objective is to reduce consumption of meat and replace 20 it with other sources of protein, aligned with nutrition recommendations and avoiding food waste.
-The 21 Ministry of Agriculture and Forestry, in collaboration with the Finnish Farmer's unions (MTK) and the 22 Union of Swedish-speaking Farmers and Forest Owners in Finland (SLC), ran a two-year multi-media 23 campaign in 2018 with key messages on sustainability, traceability and safety of the locally-produced 24 food (Ministry of Agriculture and Forestry 2021).
-A "Food Facts website project" (Luke 2021), funded 25 by the Ministry of Agriculture and Forestry in collaboration with the Natural Resources Institute Finland 26 and the Finnish Food Safety Authority, helps to raise knowledge about food, which could shape 27 responsible individual food behaviour, for example choosing local and sustainable foods and reducing 28 food waste.
+The specific policy mix covers a range of policy instruments to enable changes in agro-food supply, processing and societal norms (Kugelberg et al. 2021).
+The government provides targeted funding and knowledge support to drive technological innovations on climate solutions to reduce emissions from food and in the agriculture, forestry and land use sectors.
+In addition, the Finnish government applies administrative means, such as legislation, advice, guidance on public procurement and support schemes to diversify and increase organic food production to 20% of arable land, which in turn improve the opportunities for small-scale food production and steer public bodies to purchase local and organic food.
+The Finnish government applies educational and informative instruments to enable a shift to healthy and sustainable dietary behaviours.
+The policy objective is to reduce consumption of meat and replace it with other sources of protein, aligned with nutrition recommendations and avoiding food waste.
+The Ministry of Agriculture and Forestry, in collaboration with the Finnish Farmer's unions and the Union of Swedish-speaking Farmers and Forest Owners in Finland, ran a two-year multi-media campaign in 2018 with key messages on the sustainability, traceability and safety of locally-produced food (Ministry of Agriculture and Forestry 2021).
+A 'Food Facts' website project (Luke 2021), funded by the Ministry of Agriculture and Forestry in collaboration with the Natural Resources Institute Finland and the Finnish Food Safety Authority, helps to raise knowledge about food, which could shape responsible individual food behaviour, for example choosing local and sustainable foods and reducing food waste.